AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 > ## Alright, I think I get it!
 Anything else you can point me to?

 Awesome, I'm glad you understood most of that!
-There are a few other bits of note.
+Here are a few other bits of note.

 - If you encounter your tests failing, but debugging doesn't reveal anything obvious, you are probably hitting a race condition where the test is running faster than your application.